Responsibility to Our People

 Employees Ashore

-• Independently-run classroom and seminar-based training
+• Classroom‑ and seminar‑based external training

 • On‑the‑job training, site visits and company visits

-• Understudy programmes for young executives
+• Understudy programmes for early‑career executives

 • Training in specialised management tools